EngrSaad2/Artificial-Intelligence-Engineer-Roadmap/README.md

 See [CONTRIBUTING.](https://github.com/athivvat/artificial-intelligence-engineer-roadmap/blob/master/CONTRIBUTING.md)

 # Working at Triangle Technologies Ltd
-Our mission is to "solve intelligence" and enable AI technologies to unleash everyone capabilites and to address humanity's grand challenges..
+Our mission is to "solve intelligence" and enable AI technologies to unleash everyone capabilites and to address humanity's grand challenges.